 I actually used my banana cupcakes recipe as a base for these muffins.
 And, it worked out perfectly!

-Why would you use a cupcake recipe for muffins?
+Why would you use a cupcake recipe for cream cheese muffins?

 Hear me out.
 My banana cupcakes are a tried and true recipe, working perfectly every time.

-I knew that adding pumpkin puree to the mix would make the cupcakes slightly more dense, and I was right!
+I knew that adding pumpkin puree instead of bananas to the mix would make the cupcakes slightly denser, and I was right!
 These muffins came out so perfectly that I’m not mad about using a cupcake recipe at all, they are the perfect muffin texture!